canonical/mongodb-k8s-operator/README.md

 ## Contributing

+Most of the charm’s Python business logic lives in a shared library maintained in the [mongo-single-kernel-library](https://github.com/canonical/mongo-single-kernel-library) repository.
+If you intend to contribute to or modify the charm’s core functionality, please make your changes in that library.

 Please see the [Juju SDK docs](https://juju.is/docs/sdk) for guidelines on enhancements to this charm following best practice guidelines, and [CONTRIBUTING.md](https://github.com/canonical/mongodb-k8s-operator/blob/main/CONTRIBUTING.md) for developer guidance.